camillegontier/DELAUNAY_dataset/README.md

 ![Visualization of DELAUNAY dataset.](examples.JPG)

-The DELAUNAY (Dataset for Experiments on Learning with Abstract and Non-figurative paintings for Neural Networks and Artificial intelligence) dataset is named after artists [Sonia](https://en.wikipedia.org/wiki/Sonia_Delaunay) and [Robert Delaunay](https://en.wikipedia.org/wiki/Robert_Delaunay).
+The DELAUNAY (Dataset for Experiments on Learning with Abstract and Non-figurative art for Neural Networks and Artificial intelligence) dataset is named after artists [Sonia](https://en.wikipedia.org/wiki/Sonia_Delaunay) and [Robert Delaunay](https://en.wikipedia.org/wiki/Robert_Delaunay).

 ### Contents